Trichocentrum

 Trichocentrum, often abbreviated Trctm in horticulture, is a genus in the orchid family, Orchidaceae.
 Dancinglady orchid is a common name for plants in this genus.
 It was described by Stephan Ladislaus Endlicher and Eduard Friedrich Poeppig in 1836.
 This genus alone makes up the monogeneric Trichocentrum alliance, a quite distinct lineage of the subtribe Oncidiinae.

+In 2024, Trichocentrum was expanded to include the genera Grandiphyllum and Saundersia, with the latter two synonymized.

-The 68 currently recognized species are epiphytes species are distributed in damp forests from Mexico and Florida to Argentina.
+As of October 2025, Plants of the World Online recognized 101 species within this genus (plus some hybrids), distributed in damp forests from Mexico and Florida to Argentina.

 Description

 The pseudobulbs are reduced.
 The obtuse, fleshy leaves are 9 cm long.
 They are broadly elliptic to ovate-lanceolate.

 The large, showy flowers grow basally on a short peduncle in a single-flowered to few-flowered raceme.
 They are white, or white covered with maroon dots.
 The petals and sepals are similar.

 The long lip carries a short spur.
 This feature distinguishes the genus from other Oncidiinae, in which the spur is an extension of the column.
 The short column has a pair of apical wings on the stigma.
 The anther often bears minute papillae.
 There are two waxy pollinia, connected to elongate stipes.